 It depends on the "audience".
 If the audience is engaged and

 interested then it's my eyes and kind face.
-If the audience is
+From the virtual to the

 Favorite books, movies, shows, music, and food